albatrossflavour/puppet_os_patching/README.md

 ## Limitations

 This module is for PE2018+ with agents capable of running tasks.
-It is currently limited to the Red Hat and Debian operating system.
+It is currently limited to the Red Hat and Debian based operating systems (CentOS, Ubuntu, Debian, RedHat etc)

 Debian nodes currently do not allow `security_only` patch tasks to be set to `true`, a fix for this is being worked on.